RealDeuce/bfrd-obsidian/Spellcasting/Spell Circles.md

 # Cantrips
 Some spellcasters can cast a simple type of spell called a cantrip.
 A caster can cast a cantrip without using a spell slot and without preparing it.
 Repeated practice has fixed the spell in the caster’s mind and infused the caster with the energy needed to produce the effect on demand.
 A cantrip’s spell circle is 0.

 Your character class defines whether you can access cantrips and how many cantrips you know at each class level.
+Many cantrips increase in power as you do.
+Regardless of how you have the cantrip (such as from a class or a talent), you use your character level, not your level in a spellcasting class, to determine the cantrip’s power.